How To Pack & Move In A Weekend

 - Leave clothes on hangers.

 - Ask for help.
-The term one for all and all for one never felt so right.
-If you have friends and family that can help, now is the time to enlist everyone’s If you have enough people, you can even assign each of them a room.
-Making it that much easier to finish quicker.
+The term “one for all and all for one” never felt so right.
+If you have friends and family that can help, now is the time to enlist everyone.
+If you have enough people, you can even assign each of them a room.
+This kind of organization and management will make it that much easier to finish quicker.

-- Trash bags are your new best friend Listen, no one likes to throw their pretty things in trash bags, but when you’re pressed for time like this, sometimes you have to cut your losses.
-Try quickly analyzing what needs to be absolutely folded up and packed away the “right way” and what can survive being thrown in a trash bag.
-Things like throw pillows, toys, and even shoes usually make the cut.
+- Trash bags are your new best friend.
+Listen, no one likes to throw their pretty things in trash bags, but when you’re pressed for time like this, sometimes you have to cut your losses.
+So first, try to quickly analyze what needs to be folded up and packed away the “right way.”
+Then, figure out what can survive being thrown in a trash bag.
+Things like throw pillows, toys, and even shoes usually qualify for the lowly trash bags.

-- Get organized with supplies.
+- Get supplies and get organized.
 This one is frustrating because it does require some time to get out and shop, but it will help things run so much quicker in the long run.
-Make a list of anything you absolutely need to pack.
+Make a list of packing supplies that you’ll absolutely need.
 Things like:

 - Bubble wrap